shreyaAwasthiNashtech/pi-shaped-frontend-shreyaawasthi/react-profile-app/day2/README.md

 Mini Profile Card App
-Overview
+Introduction
-This is a small React application built using TypeScript to show profile cards.
-Each card displays a person's name, age, and email address.
-There's also a button that reveals the person's bio when clicked.
-This project helps practise using React components, props, state, event handling, and TypeScript to ensure the code is typed and safe.
+This project is a small React application designed to display profile cards for different people.
+Each card shows basic details like name, age, and email.
+You can also toggle a short biography for each person using a button.
+The app is built using React with TypeScript to ensure type safety and better code quality.

 Features
+ProfileCard component:
-Reusable ProfileCard component that takes name, age, and email as props.
+Reusable card that accepts several properties (name, age, email) and shows them clearly.

+Toggle Biography:
-Displays a button labelled Show Bio that toggles the display of a short biography.
+Each card has a “Show Bio” button that reveals or hides a short biography or description.

-The bio is passed as children to the component, making it flexible.

-Uses React’s useState hook to manage the toggle state of the bio.

-TypeScript provides clear and strict typing for props and event handlers.

-Simple yet effective styling using CSS Modules for clean, modular CSS.

-Responsive layout that looks good on both small and large screens.

-Accessibility considerations, such as proper ARIA attributes on the toggle button.
+TypeScript support:
+All props and state are strictly typed to avoid errors and make the code easier to maintain.

+Simple, clean design:
+The cards are styled with soft colours, shadows, and rounded corners for a pleasant look.

+Responsive layout:
+Cards arrange nicely on different screen sizes and devices.

 File Structure
 text